robertleeplummerjr/Leaflet.glify/README.md

 # Leaflet.glify
-web gl renderer plugin for leaflet
+web gl renderer plugin for leaflet in typescript

 _Pronounced leaflet-G.L.-Ify, or leaflet-glify, or L.-G.L.-Ify, or L-glify, or elglify_